 The Trump administration revised the rule.
 Now nursing facilities can incorporate arbitration provisions in their contracts but forbid them from requiring residents to sign agreements as a condition of admission.

 The Seventh Amendment to the United States Constitution is part of the Bill of Rights, which allows the right to a jury trial in certain civil cases.

-This document is sometimes referred to as a "binding arbitration" or "mandatory arbitration" agreement.
+This document is sometimes called a "binding arbitration" or "mandatory arbitration" agreement.

 The well-being of a nursing facility resident should be a priority for family members and nursing facility staff.
-The arbitration provisions must be explained to the resident to decide whether or not to agree to them.
+The arbitration provisions must be explained to the resident to decide whether or not to agree.

 Pre-dispute arbitration agreements are commonly used in the nursing home industry.

-By signing a pre-dispute arbitration agreement, both the nursing facility and the nursing home resident agree that it will be resolved through arbitration if a dispute arises between them.
+By signing a pre-dispute arbitration agreement, the nursing facility and the nursing home resident agree that arbitration will resolve the dispute between them.

-Federal law requires that nursing facilities inform nursing home residents of their right to refuse to sign pre-dispute arbitration agreements.
+Federal law requires that nursing facilities inform nursing home residents of their right to refuse to sign the arbitration agreement.
 Such agreements must be entered into voluntarily, without coercion or pressure from the facilities.

-Enforceability of Illinois Nursing Facility Arbitration Agreements in Negligence and Wrongful Death Lawsuits
+Enforceability of an Illinois Nursing Facility Arbitration Agreement in Negligence and Wrongful Death Lawsuits